The newborn “Baby India” was found tied in a plastic bag and abandoned on June 6 in Forsyth county.

 An unwanted pregnancy presents a complex dilemma.
 But thanks to the Safe Haven Law, you don’t have to become guilty of the crime of abandonment.

-If you are currently facing charges of infant abandonment or other allegations of domestic violence, then call Atlanta Criminal Defense Attorney Richard Grossman, for a free confidential consultation.
+If you are currently facing charges of infant abandonment or other allegations of domestic violence, then call Atlanta Criminal Defense Attorney Jeff Manciagli, for a free confidential consultation.